brson/wasm-opt-rs/notes.md

 They reasonably just care that it works like `wasm-opt`.
 I am proud though of the API and its docs.

+With M1 done,
+and the API already in shape (if not actually functioning), our plan was to file [an issue against `cargo-contract`][cci] early, explaining our plan, laying out the options for integrating the crate, and soliciting feedback.
+As with our work prior to submitting the proposal, we wanted to lay the groundwork early for the end of the project.

 The second milestone (M2) stretched out as we spent a lot of time identifying areas in need of polish and perfection.
 As we were nearing completion,